cronologic-de/crono_pci_linux/README.md

 ---

 # The Project
-The project generates `crono_userspace.a` static lbrary that is used by applications that need to access the kernel driver.
+The project generates `crono_pci_linux.a` static lbrary that is used by applications that need to access the kernel driver.

 ## Architecture
 <p align="center">